wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-it-prepare/includes/prerequisites.md

 -	Business essential devices should use semi-annual channel updates to keep features more consistent over time.

-To take an inventory of COM add-ins and the devices where they’re installed, you can use Configuration Manager (1902 and newer) to discover Office add-ins using hardware inventory and configuring it to report Office client information.
+You can use Configuration Manager (1902 and newer) to take an inventory of COM add-ins and the devices where they're installed.
+Configuration Manager discovers Office add-ins using a hardware inventory and reports Office client information.
 Another option is to use the Readiness Toolkit for Office to inventory COM add-ins.
 You can define systems with minimal customizations and COM add-ins as general purpose, and then set policies to update those systems automatically.